2 Days in Robertson NSW: a relaxed weekend escape

 The walk to the falls is just under one km each way and well worth the stop.
 The rainforest is lush and while the waterfall is not a huge one unless there has been heavy rain, we really enjoyed the twisted trees and bird life.

 There are several other falls in the park if you want to stay awhile – check out this guide for how to reach them.

 If you don’t fancy the bushwalk we suggest you stop off at the Illawarra Fly at Knights Hill for their treetop walk.
 This 1.5km walk is suitable for the whole family.
 They also have a sunrise walk that is a fabulous way to view the coastline.

 Breakfast – If you have built up an appetite, do as we did and make your way to Moonacres Kitchen.
 Alternatively, the famous Robertson Pie Shop might appeal.
 It was a bit early for a pie, even for Charles, so we went with some Moonacres sourdough which was highly recommended, and a bread and butter pudding type muffin!

 Stop 2.
 Carrington Falls Budderoo National Park

-Next up was Carrington Falls, a short 600m loop track that offers a couple of lookouts over the waterfall.
+Next up was a stop at Carrington Falls, a short 600m loop track that offers a couple of lookouts over the waterfall.
 The walk is flat, however, there are stairs to the lookout platforms.
 You could easily carry kids to the lookout if you need to.
 The falls drop 90m down to the Kangaroo River.

 Depending on how much water is in the river, it’s possible to walk from across the top of the falls to Nellies Glen.
 We ended up doing the 3-minute drive.